 Granma Province, in the southeast of the island, is the heartland of Cuban Independence.
 Since the beginning of recorded Cuban history, the region has shown strong rebel support, with opposition forces hailing from Granma.

 "Hatuey", also known as the “First American Rebel”, was a local indigenous leader and one of the first to fight against Spanish conquistadors.
-History goes that Hatuey was murdered here by the Spanish, while defending his people’s land; he is still a national hero.
+History has it that Hatuey was murdered here by the Spanish, while defending his people’s land.
+He is still a national hero.

 Granma’s capital is Bayamo, birthplace of the national anthem.
 Bayamo celebrated its 500th anniversary in 2013.